Open-Salon/Welcome/README.md

 ####You can share your open source project here to spark collaboration with another creator.

-- Submit a pull request with your name and link to your project [here].
+- Submit a pull request with your name and link to your project [here](https://github.com/Open-Salon/Open-Salon/blob/master/README.md).
 - Converse with others in this organization to form connections.
 - Share resources to help each other support their own projects.
 - Do you have a suggestion on how to grow this community?
 Let us know!